Daniel-Aldana10/ChatGPT/README.md

 ###  Intelligent ChatGPT Flow

 - Structured POST requests to the /v1/chat/completions endpoint.
-- Cleaned, validated input before reaching the AI.
+- Input is validated, cleaned, and improved before reaching the AI.
 - Simplified, extracted, and formatted responses to the client.

 ---

-## 🛠 Design Patterns Used
+## Design Patterns Used

 ### Improved Proxy